 2.26 Cone Head Collar (Ring for Cone Base) -A ring shaped member used to clamp the cone head and sleeve nut loosely.
 It is generally in two pieces.

 2.27 Cone Point - See ‘Cone ’.

+2.28 Cooking chamber – see kettle

-2.28 Dead Clutch - A clutch fixed to the expeller body.
+2.29 Dead Clutch - A clutch fixed to the expeller body.
 By clutching the cone driving pinion to it the rotation of cone assembly stops.